A Thief in the Night (film)

-Russell Doughten and Donald W. Thompson, two Iowa-based filmmakers, formed Mark IV Pictures in 1972 to produce A Thief in the Night.
-Thompson had been working in radio.
-Doughten had worked with Good News Productions on The Blob in 1958, and had produced other films in Iowa through his production company Heartland Productions.
+Three sequels were produced: A Distant Thunder (1978), Image of the Beast (1981), and The Prodigal Planet (1983).
+An additional three follow-ups were planned but ultimately unproduced.

-The film was produced in 1972 for a budget of $68,000.
-It earned roughly $4.2 million during its first decade of release, the majority of which came from audience donations.
-It was "one of the first films to take on Fundamentalist apocalyptic narratives within a fictional motif."
+The film became one of the decade's most widely distributed films and has been highly influential in the evangelical film industry and American evangelical youth culture.

 Plot

 In medias res, Patty Myers awakens to a radio broadcast announcing the disappearance of millions around the world.
-The radio announcer suggests that this might be the Rapture of the Church spoken of in the Bible.
-Patty finds that her husband has also disappeared.
-The United Nations sets up an emergency government system called the United Nations Imperium of Total Emergency (UNITE) and declares that anyone who does not receive the Mark of the Beast identifying them with UNITE will be arrested.
+The radio announcer suggests that this might be the rapture of the Church spoken of in the Bible.
+Patty, a member of a liberal church, finds that her husband, a born-again Christian, has also disappeared.
+The United Nations sets up an emergency government system called the United Nations Imperium of Total Emergency (UNITE) and declares that anyone who does not receive the mark of the beast identifying them with UNITE will be arrested.

 Several flashbacks occur to times in Patty's life before the Rapture.
 The story begins with Patty and her two friends, who all have different destinies.
 Her friend Jenny considers Jesus Christ her Savior; her other friend Diane is more worldly-minded.
 Patty considers herself a Christian because she occasionally reads her Bible and goes to church regularly; however, her pastor is shown to be an unbeliever.
 She refuses to believe the warnings of her friends and family that she will go through the Great Tribulation if she does not put her faith in Christ.
 Meanwhile, her husband has been attending another church and has accepted Jesus.
 The next morning, Patty awakens to find that her husband and millions of others have suddenly disappeared.

 Patty is conflicted: she refuses to trust Christ, yet she also refuses to take the Mark.
 She desperately tries to avoid UNITE and the Mark but is eventually captured.
 She escapes, but after a chase she is cornered by UNITE on a bridge and falls from the bridge to her death.

 Patty awakens and realizes it has all been a dream.
 She is relieved, but her relief is short-lived when the radio announces that millions of people have in fact disappeared.
 Horrified, Patty frantically searches for her husband only to find he is missing too.
 Patty realizes that the Rapture has actually occurred and she has been left behind.